planetscale/debezium-connector-planetscale/docs/README.md

 com.planetscale.debezium.converters.PlanetscaleCloudEventsProvider
 ```

-In effect, this means that only the Planetscale adapter will show up as a registered Kafka Connect source.
+In effect, this means that only the Planetscale connector will show up as a registered Kafka Connect source.
 For users to
-use the original Vitess adapter, they must explicitly install the upstream Vitess adapter JAR, as normal.
+use the original Vitess connector, they must explicitly install the upstream Vitess connector JAR, as normal.

 ### Publishing

-After assembling the partially-shadowed JAR, a POM is assembled which matches the upstream Vitess adapter's requisite
+After assembling the partially-shadowed JAR, a POM is assembled which matches the upstream Vitess connector's requisite
 dependencies.
-Thus, end-users can use the Planetscale adapter as a drop-in replacement for the upstream Vitess adapter,
+Thus, end-users can use the Planetscale connector as a drop-in replacement for the upstream Vitess connector,
 with the same dependencies, and no class conflicts.

 The final published JAR can be signed, published to Sigstore, and published with full SBOM/SLSA metadata without
-violation, so long as signatures are properly discarded from upstream JARs constituent to the shadowed adapter JAR.
+violation, so long as signatures are properly discarded from upstream JARs constituent to the shadowed connector JAR.

 To facilitate easy publishing, a local Maven repository is used within the project build-root, located at:
 ```